Sunday, January 10, 2010

 Anthony Adverse (1936)

 What follows are a series of meetings and separations between Anthony and Angela and adventures around the world for Anthony.
 She returns to Italy with a new name and a reputation as a rising opera star; he goes to hear to the opera one night and realizes that he's hearing Angela sing.
 She, however, is attracted to life on the stage, and he will likely never get Bonnyfeather's consent.
 They make love, but she then tries to get him to leave her.
 It's clear that she's hiding a relationship with another man from Anthony.
 Meanwhile, thanks to the loss of business during the Napoleonic Revolution, Bonnyfeather sends Anthony to Havana to get some money from a couple of creditors here.
 Unless the money is recovered, the business in Leghorn may have to be closed forever.
 While in Havana, Anthony learns that the creditors only have one remaining aspect to their business, the slave trade in Africa.
 In order to recoup the money owed to Bonnyfeather, he then spends three years overseeing the enslavement of Africans.
-He even begins a sexual relationship with a native woman, Neleta (Steffi Duna), to try to compensate for the loss of his beloved Angela.
+He even begins a sexual relationship with a native woman, Neleta (Steffi Duna, seemingly in some form of blackface makeup), to try to compensate for the loss of his beloved Angela.
 He leaves the slave trade after discovering the body of a friendly priest who had taken care of those who were too infirm to be enslaved.

 The supporting cast is headed by Rains as the Marquis.
 As in most of his films, Rains seems to be having a blast.
 He gets to chew the scenery in a couple of his scenes, and he has the chance to portray a character with no apparent redeeming qualities.
 His performance is nicely contrasted by Gwenn's Bonnyfeather, one of the kindest of old men, someone to serve as a mentor and benefactor to Anthony.
 Gwenn would later become better known as Kris Kringle in Miracle on 34th Street from 1947, but he was a solid character actor in many films.
 And I'd also like to single out the performance by Donald Woods as Vincent.
-He's just the kind of friend a handsome young man like Anthony should have: devoted, cheerful, attractive, always available--if you know what I mean.
+He's just the kind of friend a handsome young man like Anthony should have: devoted, cheerful, attractive, always available—if you know what I mean.

 No comments: